AaronBachmann/GUI_Python/README.md

 ## Digital Clock with Timer in Python
-This is a simple digital clock with a calendar and built in timer.
+A simple digital clock with a built in timer.
 It was built in Python 3.
-You will need to import Tkinter.
+import tkinter.
-You will need to install playsound or similar module. (**pip install playsound**)
+install playsound or similar module. {**pip install playsound**}
 I used a Star Trek TNG sound effect for the timer: https://www.trekcore.com/audio/

 1. Run the program.